sayedak/odin-recipes/README.md

 - Being a novice, I'm bound to make mistakes.
 So, ex-cu-se moi!
 # Firstly.
 - Creating a basic HTML website with recepies.
-- Please view the site with any browser either tan Firefox for now.
+- Please view the site with any browser either than Firefox for now.